Fight against toxic weeds continues in the Shuswap - Salmon Arm Observer

-The signs are still up, but the wild parsnip has been removed from the Turner Creek Trail between 20th and 24th Street NE.
+In Salmon Arm, signs warning the public are still up, but the wild parsnip has been removed from the city’s Turner Creek Trail.

 Columbia Shuswap Invasive Species Society Field Operations Program Co-ordinator Laura Gaster and summer student Sam Legebokow were on the trail on Aug.
 8, digging up the toxic weed that can pose a serious threat to humans and animals and grew in the same place last year.

-City of Salmon Arm’s Rob Gerow, who will take over as manager of roads and parks in September, says the signs warning of the weed and its potential for harm will remain in place until he has been assured the wild parsnip has been removed.
+City of Salmon Arm’s Rob Gerow says the signs warning of the weed and its potential for harm will remain in place until he has been assured the wild parsnip has been removed.

-The invasive wild parsnip looks like a dill plant or Queen Anne’s lace, with yellow flowers.
-It grows about four feet tall and can cause dermatitis if a person handles the fruit, flowers or leaves.
-Severe cases can cause blistering and extreme burning sensations.

-As the open wounds can become infected, anyone who has contact with the plant should shower immediately and stay inside out of the sunlight.
+Because the open wounds from wild parsnip can become infected, anyone who has contact with the plant should shower immediately and stay inside out of the sunlight.

 Related: Poison lurks beneath the petals of some Shuswap plants